“Success can beget success, and celebrating at work helps to build momentum, improve morale, and make the hard times feel all the more worth it.”

 When their work is truly exceptional

-When it comes to more senior employees, you might want to save your praise for occasions of superb performance: too much “confidence boosting” recognition can seem patronizing or unnecessary to experts, while a novice might find continuous praise highly encouraging.
+When it comes to more senior employees, you might want to save your praise for occasions of superb performance: too much “confidence boosting” recognition can seem patronizing or unnecessary to experts.
+However, novice might find continuous praise highly encouraging.
 That doesn’t mean you should never praise more experienced employees: just be mindful of getting the balance right!

 When their work has been consistently good

 Every company is upheld by ongoing, repetitive, or unglamorous tasks running in the background.
-Once in a while, take the time to notice people whose work is always well done, but rarely celebrated.
+Once in a while, take the time to notice people whose work is always done well, but rarely celebrated.
 Show them their reliability and perseverance isn’t taken for granted.

 “When good performance comes with appropriate, honest, and well-deserved praise, employees feel they are trusted and supported by their boss.”